arfat132/quanta-client-side/README.md

 ## Features

 * This is a warehouse inventory website.
-* In this website a realtor provides 3 services.
+* In this website has navbar a static slider, about section, six inventory items, a logos section and footer section.
 * In this website have sign up and sign out method.
 * In this website has three private routh page, a blog page and a not found page.
 * In this website has inventory add, restock, delivery and delete options.